Where is the 2018 Annual Meeting?

 What should I wear to the Annual Meeting?

 Most attendees wear business casual clothing, although some dress more formally for giving their presentations.
 The meeting rooms are often kept at cool temperatures so layered clothing is recommended.
-Check the Tampa weather here.
+Check the Baltimore weather here.

 I’m an invited speaker.
 Do I need to register to attend?